 Afternoon arrival into Zanzibar and transfer to

-the Serena Inn in Stone Town for 4 nights.
+the Serena Inn in Stone Town (or similar) for 4 nights.
 (N)

 Morning walking tour of Stone Town.
 Follow the

 trail of the sultans, slaves and explorers through

 the winding streets, stopping at the former slave